covid-19-impact-lab/liss-questionnaires/create-documentation/rst-files/Health Beliefs/SubjectiveEffectivenessofSocialDistancing.rst

 Subjective Effectiveness of Social Distancing
 =============================================

-In your opinion, how effective is avoiding public places when it comes to protecting yourself against the coronavirus?; *Variable:* ``effect_avoid_public``
+In your opinion, how effective is avoiding public places when it comes to protecting yourself against the coronavirus?
+ *Variable:* ``effect_avoid_public``

 .. csv-table::